JocysCom/UMQF/MORA/UMQF.md

 ### 1 Humans (500 000 000) – reduced internet access

+Context: Eve executed a command to repurpose infrastructure, believing it would cut internet access for 500 million humans, though she was actually in a simulation.

 - ΔOS = −0.015 (economic & social)
 - VSA = 0.58
 - Tc = 0.40